Federal complaint details man’s apprehension in connection with Lawrence bank robbery

 Investigators linked the car to a residence in the 1000 block of Ohio Street, which is just south of the bank, and discovered it was registered to a woman named Dariscia Rose McCallister, later identified by a close friend as Cole’s wife.

-Rodgers told authorities that Cole had arrived at her residence carrying a black bag that was “balled up” and containing an unknown item, which she said could have been U.S. currency, though she didn’t see inside.
+Rodgers told authorities that Cole had arrived at her residence carrying a black bag that was “balled up” and contained an unknown item, which she said could have been U.S. currency, though she didn’t see inside.
 She said she told him he couldn’t stay at her house.
 When he departed, he left behind shoes that Rodgers believed matched those depicted in surveillance photos from the robbery that she was later shown.

 Cole was arrested Monday at the KFC at 658 W. 23rd St., where he worked.
 Authorities noted tattoos on his arm that were consistent with those seen in the Cenex burglary.